MRI Timeline

 How Many So Far?

-I’ve taken probably thirty seven MRI scans since 2006.
-Almost all of these tests were with contrast until I discovered that making so many MRI scans with gadolinium-based contrast was a bad decision.
-Therefore, in early 2018, I began to omit part of the contrast with each MRI all until I was told that development had taken place, I started taking contrast (starting on Dec 2020).
+I’ve taken probably 39 MRI scans since 2006.
+Almost all of these tests were contrasted until I discovered that making so many MRI scans with gadolinium-based contrast was a bad decision.
+Therefore, in early 2018, I began to omit part of the contrast with each MRI until I was told that development had taken place and I started taking contrast (starting in December 2020).

 Sept 7th, 2023